-The concrete shall be placed and compacted according to Article 503.07 of the Standard Specifications and as herein specified.
-Article 1020.14 shall apply, except for the requirement to use an approved retarding admixture when the plastic concrete reaches 30 C (85 F).
+The concrete shall be placed and consolidated according to Article 503.07 and as herein specified.
+Article 1020.14 shall apply.

 When an overlay system is not specified, the patches shall be finished according to Article 503.16 of the Standard Specifications, followed by a light brooming.